strat0sphere/spark-euca/README.md

 Has been tested with boto version 2.31.1 and 2.38.

 Eucalyptus private cloud is API compatible with Amazon EC2.
-The scripts on this repo are a modified version of the spark-ec2 tools that you can find here: https://github.com/mesos/spark-ec2.
+The scripts on this repo are extending the spark-ec2 tools to deploy Spark in standalone mode in a Eucalyptus cluster but also Mesos, Spark, Hadoop, Storm, Hama and others in a cluster managed by Mesos.
+You can find the original scripts to deploy Spark on AWS here: https://github.com/mesos/spark-ec2.
 The scripts can be used unmodified with Eucalyptus.
 If you want to use Amazon you should copy the connector from the spark-ec2 repo.
 The current git repo might contain code from the original spark tools that is not currently used for the installation to Eucalyptus.

 spark-euca